hedyhli/site/content/bookmarks/_index.md

 slug = "bookmarks"
 +++

-This page is by a script that fetches bookmarks from [Raindrop](https://raindrop.io/) using the JSON rest API.
+This page is generated with a script that fetches bookmarks from [Raindrop](https://raindrop.io/) using the rest API.
 I also have a Gemini version (for smolnet links) linked at the footer.